 Contact Lauren at firstname.lastname@example.org to book you next lesson or training session.
 Or by calling 301.908.9931

 All horses boarded at Crossfire Farm are required to be on a vaccination and worming program.
 We strongly urge our boarders to use our program for these services only, and you may use your veterinarian of choice for other health related concerns.
 Current coggins, vaccinations, and worming records will be required.

 The Health Program is administered by Ridgeview Veterinary Practice.
 It is scheduled every two (2) months, billed to you directly by Ridgeview Veterinary.
 See health program here: Ridgeview Health Program 2018.

-Crossfire Farm proudly uses Richard Mercer of Old Line State Forge.
-We highly recommend Richard, but boarders are free to use their farrier of choice.
+Crossfire Farm uses Patty Lynch of Whole Horse Hoof Care Patty Lynch Farrier Services.
+We highly recommend her.
+However, boarders are free to use their farrier of choice.
 You will need to schedule and meet your farrier for your horse's appointments, unless other arrangements are made with staff.

 Crossfire Farm is available to host clinics and events.
 We are primarily an eventing barn, but love to participate in all equestrian endeavors.
 We would love to help you organize and host your next clinic!
 Our clinics are open to boarders and outside clients.

 Contact us today to inquiry about hosting a clinic at our facility at email@example.com.